Azure/azure-powershell/src/Security/Security/help/Get-AzRegulatoryComplainceAssessment.md

 ```

 ## DESCRIPTION
-{{ Get a spcific assessment details or list all the assessments under specific control and regulatory compliance standard }}
+Get a spcific assessment details or list all the assessments under specific control and regulatory compliance standard.

 ## EXAMPLES